 Sometimes a character must repeat information to another character.
 How can we avoid redundancy if the reader already knows the information?

 Perhaps we could just show the other character’s response.
 Or maybe it could be dramatized and the second character could demand to know the story.
 We could see the story told again, but from a new perspective, thus revealing new information about the characters’ relationships.

 It is common for novice writers to repeat information ad nauseum.
 It’s the author’s job to find creative ways to keep the narrative moving forward.

 A close cousin of this redundancy is beginning the story long before anything actually happens.
 Unless you’re F. Scott Fitzgerald, we probably don’t want to read twenty pages of backstory in order to get up to speed on the characters.
 Try to find ways to begin the action immediately, and creative ways to convey necessary information as the story proceeds.

-This leads us to structural redundancy.
-Sometimes a beat can be played out repeatedly through varying situations, and the redundancy isn’t at the level of words or situations, but rather, of tension.
+Sometimes a beat can play out repeatedly through varying situations, and the redundancy isn’t at the level of words or situations, but rather, of tension.
 The story is not building through rising stakes.
-This may be a structural problem, and it can be solved by first recognizing the redundancy.
+This may be a structural problem, and we can solve it by first recognizing the redundancy.

 It’s a dark day for the writer when the structure isn’t working, but as Ernest Hemingway said, “Every writer needs a good bullshit detector.”

 Fiction is different than real life.
 Real life is mundane.
 We eat, we work, we laugh, we cry, we sleep, we do it again.
 The purpose of fiction is to imbue these events with meaning.
-We’re not interested in the appearance of eating and sleeping; we’re interested in the underlying meaning that is being expressed through these incidents.
+The appearance of eating and sleeping isn’t interesting.
+The underlying meaning expressed through these incidents is what matters.